Skip to Content

 Institutional Camp – a camp or clinic operated by a member of the Athletics Department, where the expenses, revenue and insurance are provided by an area within the Athletics Department (e.g., Stutters and Cheer).

-External Camp – a camp or clinic operated by a person or entity outside of the Athletics Department.
+External Camp – a camp or clinic operated by a person or entity outside of the Athletics Department, including LLC’s owned and operated by Texas State coaches.

 1. is operated by or on the campuses or on properties owned by the university, or is offered remotely online;

-3. may be a day camp or an overnight camp where the minor temporarily resides in on-campus housing for one or more nights.
+3. is a day camp or an overnight camp where the minor temporarily resides in on-campus housing for one or more nights.

-6. Direct Contact with a Minor – includes in-person visits, physical touching, talking on the phone or sending messages, written communication such as letters or notes, online instructions and activities, or taking any action which furthers a relationship, such as buying presents.
+7. Direct Contact with a Minor – includes in-person visits, physical touching, individual time with a minor for an extended period, talking on the phone or sending messages, written communication such as letters or notes, online instructions and activities, or taking any action which furthers a relationship, such as buying presents.
 It excludes an individual who is a student enrolled at the institution or a faculty or staff member whose contact with a minor is limited to a single class or short duration.

 1. the leaving of a minor in a situation where the person knows or should know that the minor would be exposed to a substantial risk of physical or mental harm, without arranging for necessary care for the minor, and the demonstration of an intent not to return by a parent, guardian, or managing or possessory conservator of the minor; or